Configuring PXE Booting on OpenWRT

 It’s worth noting that this isn’t a guide on setting up PXE booting completely on an OpenWRT, you’ll need another system that is running a configured TFTP server.
 I’ll write up how I setup my Arch box as a TFTP server at a later date.

-The config itself was very simple; You just need to add a couple lines to
+The configuration itself was very simple; You just need to add a couple lines

 config boot linux option filename 'pxelinux.0' option serveraddress '10.0.0.45' option servername 'Arch-Pixie'

-meaning, but it provides nice information to the clients.
-In this case I've
+technical meaning, but it provides nice information to the clients.
+In this